microsoft/playwright/docs/src/auth.md

 });
 ```

-## Reuse the signed in page in multiple tests
+## Reusing signed in page in serial mode
 * langs: js

 Although discouraged, sometimes it is necessary to sacrifice the isolation and run a number of tests